-- During parts 5-10, witnesses may be presented and all affected parties may cross-examine any witnesses presented.
+- 12) Deliberation and vote of the board - During parts 5-10, witnesses may be presented and all affected parties may crossexamine any witnesses presented.
 Cross-examination is limited to 10 minutes per witness. - B. Introduction.
 A member of city staff shall introduce the hearing by including a brief description of the petition before the board.
 This introduction shall not be considered as evidence in the proceeding, and the members of city staff presenting the introduction shall not be subject to cross-examination by any affected party. - C. Affected Party Determination; Representation.
 In order to participate, all affected parties shall complete a form prescribed by the board, stating their name and address and other pertinent information, and whether they support or oppose approval of the petition.
 If not submitted in advance with the affected party that requested the formal hearing, the form shall be submitted to the Secretary at the proceeding.